-The limitation of this study lies in its reliance on factors extracted from a single prior study, which constrains the theoretical breadth and may omit context-specific determinants.
-By overlooking certain neglected areas, the study may fall short in fully identifying loopholes in the education and training system.
+In future research, it will be possible to explain further the effects of factors that have not yet been paid attention to in Vietnam, especially emerging skills, such as remote work and adaptive thinking.
+These competencies are more and more vital in digital transformation and further development of the I4.0, but have not been pursued adequately enough in Vietnamese practices.
+Considering these neglected areas will enable pinpointing loopholes in the current education and training system and develop ideas on how to enhance the current system.
 In addition, interactive relations could be present between various skills.
 For example, critical and creative thinking can be improved by developing communication skills that enable workers to share ideas more freely.
 Similarly, complex problem-solving and quantitative skills may complement each other and allow workers to handle complicated situations through efficient data analysis techniques.
 Also, mental flexibility and adaptive thinking can enhance remote work performance since these attributes enable an individual to respond immediately to changes and challenges in unconventional work.
 By combining those skills, a synergistic effect may be achieved, and the job performance may improve, especially considering the digital transformation and the development of I4.0.
+The next step of the research must be to assess the interrelatedness of these skills with the help of different analysis methods, e.g., multi-criteria decision-making (MCDM) methods.
+These methods can assist in discovering causal links and the level of interaction between skills on a more detailed level and reveal how such competencies impact each other, leading to the complexity of the development of human capital in the age of I4.0.
+In addition to bringing empirical evidence, using these methods would enhance theoretical and practical knowledge based on skills development within the contemporary working environment.